-If an executive's employment (other than Mr. Ray's) is terminated by us without cause or if the executive resigns for good reason within 12 months following a change in control of our company, the executive is eligible for severance benefits in a lump sum consisting of an amount equal to the sum of one times the executive's base salary and one times the executive's target bonus, plus an amount equal to 12 months of COBRA coverage payable in a lump sum.
+If an executive's employment (other than Mr. Ray's) is terminated by us without cause or if the executive resigns for good reason within 12 months following a change in control of our company, the executive is eligible for severance benefits consisting of an amount equal to the sum of one times the executive's base salary and one times the executive's target bonus, payable in a lump sum, plus up to 12 months of COBRA coverage (payable in a lump sum for Mr. Plotkin).
 The severance benefits described in this paragraph are contingent upon the executive executing an effective general release of claims in favor of us.